 - 1 cup dried kidney or other red beans (dried; soak overnight and rinse well

 before cooking) or two 15- to 16-ounce cans, drained and rinsed

 - 2 tablespoons kelp flakes (if cooking beans from scratch

 - 1 cup coarsely chopped onion

 - 1 cup coarsely chopped scallions, white and green parts

 - 1/4 teaspoon ground chipotle or hot red pepper flakes, or more, to taste

 - 1/2 teaspoon fine sea salt, or to taste

 Drain the soaked beans and rinse well.
 Place beans, kelp flakes and 3 cups of water in a 4-quart stockpot.
 Bring to a boil, then reduce the heat to medium-low.
 Simmer covered for 1 hour, or until beans are soft.

-In a large skillet, heat the oil or melt the red palm oil over medium heat.
+In a large skillet, heat the oil over medium heat.
 Add the onion and sauté until nearly golden.
 Add scallions, garlic, and pepper flakes, and sauté for 2 minutes longer, or until the scallion greens turn bright green.